 Pediatric and Youth Massage Safety

-Choosing a California Certified Massage Therapist ensures that your practitioner has gone through a thorough background check, including fingerprinting and criminal history review.
+Selecting a licensed or certified massage therapist ensures that your practitioner has gone through a thorough background check, including fingerprinting and criminal history review.

 I have worked with clients of all ages in a variety of situations.
 I have discovered that the following policies make the sessions go smoothly: